10th (anniversary) EGU Snow Science Winter School 2026

 Target audience

-The course is aimed at undergraduate and graduate students and post-docs in all snow and cryosphere related disciplines, who plan to make field measurements of snow, or work with such data, as part of their research.
+The course is designed for graduate students and postdoctoral researchers, working in snow and cryosphere-related disciplines, who plan to conduct field measurements of snow or use such data in their research.
+In exceptional cases, undergraduate students may also be considered.

 Course structure

-Field measurements will be carried out by small groups of 3 to 4 students.
-Each group of students will prepare a report describing the methods, results and interpretation of the data they have collected during the week.
-We expect participants to prepare for school by consulting the materials provided before school starts.
+Field measurements will be conducted in small groups of 3–4 students.
+Each group will prepare a report summarizing the methods, results, and interpretation of the data collected during the week.
+To make the most of the course, participants are expected to review the provided materials in advance.

-The course corresponds to 3 ETCS-Points.
-To receive full credit, a report taking 40 hours of work must be handed in and will be evaluated.
+The course is equivalent to 3 ECTS credits.
+To receive full credit, participants must submit a report requiring approximately 40 hours of work, which will be evaluated.

 Course cost